-Students who do not enroll in classes for three (3) consecutive academic sessions, including summer sessions, will be automatically assigned an "inactive academic status" and are no longer considered to be in good academic standing by the Biomedical Engineering Graduate Education Committee.
-While under an inactive academic status no progress can be made toward completion of the MS degree requirements.
-In order to be removed from an inactive academic status and returned to an active academic status the student must complete a new application with the Graduate School requesting re-admission.
-While all other supporting application materials (e.g. GRE, transcripts, etc.) are not required for re-admission to the Graduate School these and other materials may be required for re-admission into the Biomedical Engineering Department and return to good academic standing in the MS degree program.
-Students should consult with the Chair of the Biomedical Engineering Graduate Education Committee to clarify and confirm Committee expectations in order to return to good academic standing in the MS degree program.
+Students who do not enroll in classes for three (3) consecutive academic sessions, including summer sessions, will be automatically assigned an Inactive Academic Status and are no longer considered to be in Good Academic Standing by the Biomedical Engineering Graduate Education Committee.
+While under an Inactive Academic Status, no progress can be made toward completion of the Master of Science degree requirements.
+In order to be removed from an Inactive Academic Status and returned to an Active Academic Status, the student must complete a new application with the Graduate School requesting re-admission.

+While all other supporting application materials (e.g., GRE, transcripts, etc.) are not required for re-admission to the Graduate School, these and other materials may be required for readmission into the Biomedical Engineering Department and return to Good Academic Standing in the Master of Science degree program.
+Students should consult with the Chair of the Biomedical Engineering Graduate Education Committee to clarify and confirm Committee expectations in order to return to Good Academic Standing in the Master of Science degree program.

 Students must wait for their applications for re-admission to be officially approved by the Purdue University Graduate School before enrolling for classes.
-Registration activities that take place while under inactive academic status and before a new application for re-admission has been officially approved by the Graduate School are considered invalid and will not count toward graduate credit.
+Registration activities that take place while under Inactive Academic Status and before a new application for re-admission has been officially approved by the Graduate School are considered invalid and will not count toward graduate credit.